-This guide will teach you how to use the various options of ‘ls’ command.
-All the below examples of ‘ls’ command are tested on RHEL/CENTOS 7.6.
+This guide will teach you how to use the various options of 'ls' command.
+All the below examples of the 'ls' command are tested on RHEL/CENTOS 7.6.

-The Global Syntax of ls command with options:
+Global Syntax ls command with options:

 ls [OPTION] [File]